Llama in Peru

 • I found hiking this mountain more difficult than the Inca trail.
 And unfortunately, I had to take a horse to go to the top of the mountain.
 The horse ride is an extra cost.

 I do not encourage riding animals.
-I did ride a horse to get to the Rainbow Mountain peak which I will never do it again.
+Even though I did ride a horse to get to the Rainbow Mountain peak, I have vouched to never do it again.

 Rainbow mountain